nikhil123421/MandiSetu/README.md

    Success: A bar chart should appear showing different prices, and the "Recommendation Card" at the top should display a Mandi name with a price higher than 0.

-   Note: If the graph is empty, the API might not have data for that specific crop today.
+   Note: If results do not load for your selected crop, the API might not have data for that specific crop in the particular season.
 Try changing the crop to verify the system is working.